What is Greentech? 7 startups to Watch in 2022

 Magway has attracted investment from the UK government, institutional investors and crowdfunding as it develops and rolls out proof of concept.

-The scalability of this Greentech makes it a truly exciting one to watch, whether utilised locally around a warehousing complex or integrated into a regional hub such as an airport, Magway has an exciting future.
+The scalability of this Greentech makes it a truly exciting one to watch.
+Whether utilised locally around a warehousing complex or integrated into a regional hub such as an airport, there's one thing that's certain, Magway has an exciting future.

 Oxwash was founded with one thing in mind, to disrupt the established laundry industry and put an end to the environmentally damaging practises of its competitors.